minormakerslab/minormakerslab/index.md

 *Image by Kristin Jakubek*

+## Minor Makers Lab: Making as Research at AUAS

 This semester course taught at the Amsterdam University of Applied Sciences challenges you to think critically about the way you make and design.
 You acquire hands-on knowledge and skills that enable you to experience how things might be made differently and discover alternatives to reduce the environmental impact of man-made things.

 More about the [Minor Makers Lab course at AUAS](./about.md).